dumop/web/readme.md

+# Luminite EOL
+Luminite has been discontinued.
+Feel free to Fork this project if you want to continue this :D

 # Luminite
 Luminite is Team Lunar's proxy site with countless features with the goal to end internet censorship. (currently a wip) Join the <a href="https://dsc.gg/teamlunar">Team Lunar Discord Server</a> for help, updates, and more links